Art

 The blue hour can be a dazzling spectacle when the sky is bright, with the indirect sunlight tinting the sky yellow, orange, red, and blue.

-The infeasibility of shorter wavelengths (bluer rays) of visible light versus longer wavelengths causes this effect (redder rays).
+The infeasibility of visible light’s shorter wavelengths (bluer rays) versus longer wavelengths causes this effect (redder rays).

 Red light travels through space during the blue “hour,” while blue light is dispersed in the atmosphere and thus hits the Earth’s surface.

-An atmospheric scattering effect produces the various colors of sunset.
+An atmospheric scattering effect produces the various colors of the sunset.

 Different wavelengths of light are filtered out by the Earth’s atmosphere when the solar height angle—the angle of the Sun above or below the horizon—changes during the transition between day and night, leaving the remaining rays of light to stain the sky in ever-changing hues.